 How should I keep the kittens warm?

 Warmth is a primary essential for the new-born.
 A kitten cannot react to cold by shivering and cannot control its own body temperature.
-In nature, warmth is obtained by direct body contact with the mother and conserved by the enclosed kittening bed.
+In nature, warmth is obtained by direct body contact with the mother.
 A new-born wet kitten loses heat very rapidly; hence it is important that they are dried quickly.
 Kittens can be kept warm by laying them in contact with a warm, well-covered hot water bottle, an electric vinyl heat pad or a microwave heat pad.
 Heat can be conserved by covering them with a blanket.
 Great care must be taken not to inflict contact burns by having the bottle too hot.
 Acceptable alternatives are veterinary heating pads, and infra-red lamps.
 The disadvantages of the lamps are that many cats dislike the open bed required for their use, and they may overheat the kittens.

 What makes a good nest for the kittens?